-Action will be taken in accord with the Student Disciplinary Procedures prescribed by the University of Illinois at Chicago Senate.
+Action will be taken in accord with the (hyperlink) Student Disciplinary Policy prescribed by the University of Illinois at Chicago Senate.
 These procedures assure the student's right to a fair and impartial hearing by a panel including peers, and the right of appeal of adverse decisions beyond the College level.
-Copies of the Student Disciplinary Procedure are available from the Office of the Dean of the Graduate College or the Office of Student Affairs.
+Copies of the Student Disciplinary Procedure are available from the Office of the Dean of the Graduate College or the (hyperlink) Office of Student Affairs.

-https://dos.uic.edu/wp-content/uploads/sites/262/2018/10/DOS-Student-Disciplinary-Policy-2018-2019-FINAL.pdf https://dos.uic.edu/wp-content/uploads/sites/262/2020/01/DOS\Student-Disciplinary-Policy-2020.pdf
+(Website) https://dos.uic.edu/wp-content/uploads/sites/262/2020/01/DOS\Student-Disciplinary-Policy-2020.pdf